 Questions can also be presented in a graphical format where you are provided with a Distance-time graph and asked to work out the speed where the gradient of the line is equal to the speed of the object.
-When dealing with graphs, be sure to double check the unit of axis.
-For example, expect examiners to have answer options in km/hr but the axis on the graph are different, e.g. are in Km (y-xis) and minutes (x-axis).
+When dealing with graphs, be sure to double-check the unit of the axis.
+For example, expect examiners to have answer options in km/hr, but the axis on the graph are different, e.g. are in Km (y-xis) and minutes (x-axis).

 Skill #2 – Calculating Distance

 These problems are not as common as skill #1 but have come up in past UCAT tests.
 Make sure to double-check units, questions can present information in one unit, but answer options are in another.
 You may be presented with a speed-time graph (see below) where the question may ask you to deduce the distance covered.

 Using geometry, the distance covered can be calculated by finding the area under the line.
 In the above diagram, that would be the area of the triangle + areas of the square.
 Be sure to double-check the unit of the graph’s axis is the same as answer options.

 Skill #3 – Calculating time

 This is also common in the quantitative reasoning subtest.
 Many of the time, the units are different for distance or speed, and you may need to convert one or the other to derive an answer.
 Same as the above skills, double-check the unit of the answer options before solving the problem.

 This is at the core of difficult speed, distance and time problems.
 Converting units isn’t difficult.
 It’s just that they can be easily missed and calculations can be time-consuming at times.
 If you can master this skill and are able to do conversions quickly, you should find all problems in relation to this topic pretty easy.
 Common conversions you can expect to do in the exam:

 - Converting Kilometres (km) to metres (m) and vice versa